Skip to Main Content

 You do not need to hire your own attorney — and you should not have to navigate this process without legal expertise.
 Surplus fund recovery involves real legal proceedings, court filings, statutory deadlines, and county-specific procedural requirements.
 Attempting this without experienced legal guidance is one of the most common reasons claims fail or get dismissed.

-Meridian works with a curated network of licensed Florida real estate attorneys who specialize exclusively in surplus fund claims.
-These attorneys handle all legal filings, court submissions, and county correspondence on your behalf — at no additional cost to you.
-Their fees are built into our contingency arrangement.
+Meridian works with a curated network of licensed real estate attorneys who specialize in surplus fund claims.
+These attorneys handle all legal filings, court submissions, and county correspondence on your behalf.
+Their involvement is coordinated through and included within our recovery coordination service — their fees are factored into our contingency arrangement and are not billed to you separately.
 You gain the full benefit of professional legal representation without a separate retainer or hourly bill.

 The attorney-client relationship for legal services is established directly between you and the referred attorney, who operates under a separate engagement.
 Meridian coordinates and manages the entire process from initial research through final disbursement.
 You focus on moving forward — we handle everything else.

-Once the county or state treasury approves and processes your claim, the surplus funds are disbursed directly to you — typically by check mailed to your address of record, or in some counties via direct deposit or wire transfer.
-Meridian's contingency fee is deducted at the time of disbursement, exactly as specified in your signed agreement.
-You receive the remainder — your rightful funds — with a full accounting statement detailing the recovered amount and our fee.
+Once the county or state treasury approves and processes your claim, all payouts are collected through our partnered licensed attorneys.
+Funds are then released to you by check mailed to your address of record or, where available, via direct deposit or wire transfer.
+This attorney-administered process ensures every dollar is handled with full legal oversight and proper accounting in compliance with applicable state bar trust account rules.
+Meridian's contingency recovery fee is deducted at disbursement, exactly as specified in your signed agreement.
+You receive the balance — your rightful funds — along with a full accounting statement detailing the recovered amount, our recovery fee, and any document preparation fees previously paid.

 We notify you immediately upon confirmation of disbursement and are available to answer any questions about the final settlement.
 Many of our clients describe this moment as a meaningful step forward — a partial return of the equity and value they had built in a home they lost.
 Foreclosure does not have to be the end of the story.